tinacms/tina.io/content/docs/self-hosted/starters/nextjs-vercel.md

 - Create a new Vercel project with the starter code
 - Create a new Vercel KV store for the project

-### Setup KV Store
+### Setup Vercel KV Store

-In the initial Vercel project setup, you will be prompted to setup the Vercel KV store.
+In the initial Vercel project setup, you will be prompted to set up the Vercel KV store.
 Use the default `KV_` environment variables prefix.

 ### Setup Environment Variables